-- Invoke IT_Bus::resolve_initial_reference() on the locator's QName. - ii.
+- i.
+Invoke IT_Bus::Bus::resolve_initial_reference() on the locator's QName. - ii.
 Using the returned reference, invoke IT_Bus::ClientProxyBase() to set up a proxy to the locator. - iii.
 Using the proxy, invoke the locator's lookup_endpoint operation to get a reference to the target service. - iv.
 Using the reference returned by the locator, invoke ClientProxyBase() to set up a proxy to the target service.

-In Artix 4, because the locator_client plug-in is doing most of the work, the coding steps are shortened to the following2:
+In Artix post-3-x, because the locator_client plug-in is doing most of the work, the coding steps are shortened to the following: